IoliteCoding/SerialCommands.NET/README.md

 ## Additional Resources

+This library is availabele as a nuget package:
+- **[IoliteCoding.SerialCommands](https://www.nuget.org/packages/IoliteCoding.SerialCommands/)**: a library with all the core logic.
+- **[IoliteCoding.SerialCommands.DependencyInjection](https://www.nuget.org/packages/IoliteCoding.SerialCommands.DependencyInjection/)**: Support for dependency injection.

-In addition to the `SerialCommands` library, there is a companion Arduino that works seamlessly with this .NET library.
+In addition to the `SerialCommands` library, there is a companion Arduino library that works seamlessly with this .NET library.
 For Arduino, visit the [IoliteCoding_SerialCommands repository](https://github.com/IoliteCoding/IoliteCoding_SerialCommands).

+For detailed documentation and usage examples, please refer to the [Wiki](https://github.com/IoliteCoding/SerialCommands.NET/wiki).